jboss-set/maven-dependency-updater/readme.md

 # Maven Dependency Updater

-A tool that reports possible dependency upgrades in a Maven project.
+This project provides a CLI tool and a maven plugin that report possible dependency upgrades in Maven projects.
 The dependency upgrades can also be directly performed in the POM file.

 To limit which component upgrades should be reported, configuration file with per-dependency upgrade rules can be created.
 For example, it can be defined that we want certain dependency to be upgraded only to versions with particular